MURI Project Awards

 The MURI program offers a unique, high-impact, interdisciplinary, faculty-mentored research for a team of undergraduate students.
 In our commitment to increasing and ensuring access to high-impact practices (such as undergraduate research) for students of all backgrounds, especially Black students, Latinx students, American Indian/Alaska Native students, Native Hawaiian/Pacific Islander students, first-generation students, and students from underrepresented groups, we encourage you to take a culturally inclusive approach to recruitment of students for this experience.

 Please share your opportunity broadly and intentionally encourage a diverse pool of students, especially those with limited or no prior research experience, to apply for MURI experiences.
 We encourage mentors to consider where and how they recruit, utilizing a variety of platforms and spaces across campus.
-If we can be of any help in this process, please contact us at iel@iupui.edu.

 MURI facilitates the creation and support of multidisciplinary research teams consisting of undergraduate students, graduate students, post-docs, senior staff, and faculty.